i05nagai/memorandum/language/english_speaking.md

 * shorthand
     * a system of fast writing that uses lines and simple signs to represent words and phrases
     * The conversations were taken down in shorthand by a secretary
+* distance
+    * we distance ourselves more from the topic or from aspects of the topic
 * short
     * distance
     * time